 No skincare list is complete with La Mer's original, highly coveted Moisturizing Cream.
 You only need a tiny bit (it's super thick) to rub between your fingers and apply to parched skin.
 It has that aforementioned Miracle Broth, which is special not because of the ingredients but the way they're combined (a process called biofermentation), which is incredibly nutrient-rich and quickly penetrates, replenishes, and quenches your skin.

 This skincare set makes you feel quite like a chemist.
 It includes five vials of pure, highly concentrated vitamin C. It works to protect and treat pigmentation and is meant to be mixed with your favorite serum or moisturizer.
-All you have to do is take half the reservoir cap and sprinkle the powder-cream formula into the palm of your hand and mix with your chosen skincare product.
+All you have to do is take half the reservoir cap and sprinkle the powder-cream formula into the palm of your hand and mix it with your chosen skincare product.
 Then, apply it to your face and expect dramatically brighter skin.

 It's no surprise this one showed up on both NYC's and L.A.'s most-purchased lists.
 It's that legendary.